Legal Services of the Hudson Valley jobs - 65 jobs

 ABOUT THE JOB

-The ACLU seeks applicants for the full-time position of Senior Associate Corporate Counsel in the Corporate Counsel's Office of the ACLU's National office in New York, NY.
+The ACLU seeks applicants for the full-time position of Accounting Manager (AP) in the Finance Department of the ACLU's National office in New York, NY.
 This is a hybrid role that has in-office requirements of two (2) days per week or eight (8) days per month.

 WHAT YOU'LL DO